webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/A-Smile-and-a-Word.md

 ---
 aliases:
-- "A Smile and a Word"
+  - A Smile and a Word
 tags:
   - Compendium/CSRD/en/Abilities
   - Ability
   - Ability/Action
   - Ability/Cost/NA
   - Ability/Tier/Low
   - Ability/Categories/Meta
+title: A Smile and a Word
+collection: Abilities
+kind: Compendium
 ---
 ## A Smile and a Word
 >**Action**